-Paulig Group has strong brands, and consumers and customers trust the company.
+Paulig has strong brands, and consumers and customers trust the company.
 To maintain these valuable assets, we are committed to a highly ethical way of operating.
-Our ethical principles set the standard for all employees, and all suppliers must commit to the Paulig Group Code of Conduct for Suppliers.
-The ethical principles are supported by following Group-level policies and management systems:
+Our ethical principles set the standard for all employees, and all suppliers must commit to the Paulig Code of Conduct for Suppliers.
+The ethical principles are supported by following Paulig-level policies and management systems:

 - Paulig Code of Conduct for Suppliers

 Training and communicating

 All of our employees complete an online training on our ethical principles.
 The training is available in six languages (Dutch, English, Estonian, Finnish, Russian and Swedish) to serve our employees in all the countries where we have operations.
 The purpose of the training is to ensure the execution of our principles and related practices in our methods and daily work.

 We pay special attention to the continuous development of the competence of those working with sustainability, quality and sourcing.
 We also make sure our Paulig Leadership Team and the Board of Directors are frequently updated on topical sustainability issues and questions.